-- a. the financial statements and notes set out on pages 60 to 96 are in accordance with the Corporations Act 2001, including: - i. complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - for the financial year ended on that date; and - b. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - c. at the date of this declaration, there are reasonable grounds to believe that the members of the extended closed group identified in note 24 will be able to meet any obligations or liabilities to which they are, or may become, subject by virtue of the deed of cross guarantee described in note 24.
+- a. the financial statements and notes set out on pages 60 to 96 are in accordance with the Corporations Act 2001, including: - i. complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - ii. giving a true and fair view of the Consolidated Entity's financial position as at 30 June 2022 and of its performance for the financial year ended on that date; and - b. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - c. at the date of this declaration, there are reasonable grounds to believe that the members of the extended closed group identified in note 24 will be able to meet any obligations or liabilities to which they are, or may become, subject by virtue of the deed of cross guarantee described in note 24.